oddlama/fora-docs/README.md

 ## What is Fora?

 Fora is an infrastructure and configuration management tool inspired by [Ansible](https://www.ansible.com) and [pyinfa](https://pyinfra.com).
-It can be used for machine provisioning and to configuration management.
+It can be used for machine provisioning and configuration management.
 See [how it differs](usage/features.md) from existing tools.

 ## Installation & Quickstart